2022 Audi E-Tron GT: Charging and performance details for flagship electric car

 The GT has two coolant circuits running at different temperature levels—a cooler one for the battery pack and a warmer one for the motors and power electronics.
 There are also cooling and heating circuits for the interior.

 Between the four circuits, a series of valves allow the systems to be flexibly interconnected, to function as a heat pump for the interior.
-The potential of the cooling systems is most used during high-performance driving, or during the highest-power DC fast charging, where the GT, like the Taycan, can reach 270 kwh.
+The potential of the cooling systems is most used during high-performance driving, or during the highest-power DC fast charging, where the GT, like the Taycan, can reach 270 kw.

 To access that peak charging rate, a route planner in the GT’s navigation system starts preconditioning the battery so as to match the charging capacity of the anticipated charge connector.